We will reply to your message within an hour.

 Keep personnel safe from electric shock with ground fault protection.

-An isolated ground connection on these outlets protects computers and other sensitive equipment from external signals that interfere with the equipment’s performance.
+Filters between the outlets on these strips protect computers and other sensitive equipment from external signals that interfere with the equipment’s performance.

 Also known as hospital-grade outlet strips, these outlets have an extra-tight fit to prevent plugs from detaching.
 They are marked with a green dot.